univention/intercom-service/docs/configuration.rst

    of the *intercom-client*.

 :file:`/etc/matrix.secret`
-   The secret for back end communication with the *Matrix* server.
+   The secret for backend communication with the *Matrix* server.
 You can retrieve it from the automatic join app service on the system running *Matrix*.

-   The following command shows how to retrieve the secret for the back end communication with the *Matrix* server:
+   The following command shows how to retrieve the secret for the backend communication with the *Matrix* server:

    .. code-block:: console